sweagleExpert/integrations/jenkins/readme.md

 You should use the scripts provided here with the scripts provided under the linux or windows directory.

+Script "uploadDirToSweagle" requires no space in the name of your jenkins project.

 INSTALLATION

 1. Put all linux or windows Sweagle shell scripts into one folder of your jenkins job workspace (for example "/sweagle_scripts")
 2. Open the "sweagle.env" script and put your sweagle API token as value for parameter aToken
 3. In Jenkins, configure your project and add Shell steps in order to use Sweagle scripts.
 Recommended approach is:
-    - First step, upload your config files to Sweagle before build
+    - First step, upload your config files to Sweagle
     - Second step, check configuration status from Sweagle
     - Third step (optional), if you use Sweagle tokens, add a last step to get the configuration files from Sweagle
     - Then, do your build